 ‘B’ class cars MUST be equipped with a working 3rd brake light.

 Stock carburetor or injection system to be used.
 Both intake and exhaust manifolds must remain stock to the engine in the car.

-Stock Exhaust manifold for that make and model.
+Stock exhaust system for that make/model.
 MUFFLERS MANDATORY.
-Car may not exceed 90db at 100′All cars are to have mufflers, and exhausts must extend past the rear axle, and face 90 degrees onto the race track surface.
+Car may not exceed 90db at 100’ distance.
+All cars are to have mufflers, and exhausts must extend past the rear axle.